Don Iwerks: Career

 In 1950, Iwerks joined the Disney company in the machine shop as a technician.

 In 1954, Iwerks worked as a camera technician for the film 20,000 Leagues Under the Sea, starring Kirk Douglas and Peter Lorre.
 He spent the next 30 years driving film innovations for the Disney company.
 Notable contributions include the first 360 film techniques, 360-degree camera, and first Circle-Vision 360 film, America the Beautiful, and developing the process for creating seamless live action shots with animated backgrounds.

 In 1985, after nearly 35 years at Disney, Iwerks left to form his own company called Iwerks Entertainment.
 Iwerks became a leading developer of special films, special venues, and virtual reality theaters throughout the world.

-In 2019, Iwerks published a book titled Walt Disney’s Ultimate Inventor about father Ub Iwerks, his career, and his relationship with Walt Disney.
+In 2019, Iwerks published a book titled Walt Disney's Ultimate Inventor about father Ub Iwerks, his career, and his relationship with Walt Disney.

 Awards

 On March 23, 1998, at the 70th Academy Awards show, Iwerks received an Oscar.
-He was awarded the Gordon E. Sawyer Award, which is given each year by the Academy of Motion Picture Arts and Sciences to "an individual in the motion picture industry whose technological contributions have brought credit to the industry."
+He was awarded the Gordon E. Sawyer Award, which is given each year by the Academy of Motion Picture Arts and Sciences to "an individual in the motion picture industry whose technological contributions have brought credit to the industry".

 On March 21, 1999, at the 71st Academy Awards show, an Oscar for Scientific and Technical Achievement was presented to Iwerks Entertainment for an innovation called the Iwerks 8/70 Linear Loop projection system.

-In 2009, Iwerks was inducted by Robert A. Iger and Roy E. Disney as a Disney Legend, honoring him as an individual whose "imagination, talents and dreams have created the Disney magic."
+In 2009, Iwerks was inducted by Bob Iger and Roy E. Disney as a Disney Legend, honoring him as an individual whose "imagination, talents and dreams have created the Disney magic".